patryk-m-malinowski/qooxdoo-lsp/README.md

 # Usage
 - Please find the VSIX file for the 'continuous' release in the Releases section and install it as a VSCode extension.
 - Your Qooxdoo project is allowed to have multiple workspaces, but at least one of the workspaces must contain the "compiled/source/transpiled" directory.
+- For best results, make sure the compiler is constantly compiling and that autosave is turned on.

 Contributions welcome.